A degree in actuarial science prepares you for a challenging and respected career.

-You can participate in the Drake Actuarial Student Society.
+You can participate in two student organizations: the Drake Actuarial Student Society and Gamma Iota Sigma.
 Students in the organization hear from professional speakers, go on local field trips, participate in community service activities and coordinate social activities.
 All students of the College of Business and Public Administration may join one of the two professional fraternities: Delta Sigma Pi and Alpha Kappa Psi.

 Students in the actuarial science program will complete the core business curriculum, which includes a combination of accounting, economics, math, statistics, management and other business courses.
 Students will also complete a series of actuarial science courses.
 Students begin with calculus I–calculus III, which provide the mathematical basis for actuarial work.
 This is followed with four semesters of probability and statistics.
 These courses provide general modeling skills.
 At the same time, courses in finance and interest theory provide the needed background in investments.
 These skills are combined in the two-semester actuarial mathematics sequence where specific actuarial problems are addressed.

-Three faculty members spend the majority of their time in the actuarial program, and four other faculty members support the program.
-One of the three primary faculty members is an F.S.A, one is an A.S.A., and othe other is working on obtaining an A.S.A.
-Two of these three also have a Ph.D. in statistics.
-The program hopes to add two more faculty members by fall of 2013.
-Among the accomplishments of the current faculty members are the Teacher of the Year award, numerous research publications, service on actuarial exam committees, and receipt of the CFA (Chartered Financial Analyst) designation.
+Drake has seven faculty members in the actuarial program.
+Four of these faculty members are dedicated full-time to the actuarial department, with the other three allocating time between the actuarial department and other disciplines.
+Of the seven faculty members, six are PhD’s; one is an F.S.A.; one is a F.C.A.S.; two are A.S.A.’s, and one is working on obtaining an A.S.A.
+Among the accomplishments of the current faculty members are the Teacher of the Year award, numerous research publications, work experience in the insurance industry, service on actuarial exam committees, and receipt of the CFA (Chartered Financial Analyst) designation.

 Drake is one of 15 universities in the United States to be recognized as a Center for Actuarial Excellence by the Society of Actuaries.